-PhD, 1972; University of Hawaii, Manoa
+PhD, Clinical Psychology, 1972, University of Hawaii, Manoa

-PhD, 1984; University of California, Berkeley
+PhD, Clinical Psychology, 1984, University of California, Berkeley

-Research interests: Issues related to multiculturalism and peoples of color including process and outcome of multicultural education, experiences of international and students of color in graduate education; identity and professional development of women in color; psychotherapy process and outcome with African-American clients; influence of violence exposure on children and families in the inner cities; African-American women and substance abuse.
+Research interests: Issues related to multiculturalism and peoples of color including process and outcome of multicultural education, experiences of international and students of color in graduate education; identity and professional development of women of color; psychotherapy process and outcome with African-American clients; influence of violence exposure on children and families in the inner cities; African-American women and substance abuse.

-PhD, 1978; University of Texas, Austin
+PhD, Clinical Psychology, 1978, University of Texas, Austin

 Research interests: Intersubjectivity; gender and sexuality; interaction of affect and clinical judgment; the process of therapeutic interactions; schools of psychodynamic psychotherapy.

-Frederick J. Heide, PhD, Professor
+Frederick J. Heide

-PhD, 1981; Pennsylvania State University
+PhD, Clinical Psychology, 1981, Pennsylvania State University

-PhD, 1981; University of Michigan
+PhD, Clinical Psychology and Developmental Psychology, 1981, University of Michigan

 Research interests: Developmental psychopathology; transition to parenthood; parents’ and children’s social perceptions in the family; parent skills training; children of divorce; school-based mental health.

-PhD, 1983; University of California, Berkeley
+PhD, Psychology, 1983, University of California, Berkeley

 Research interests: Psychology of women; development of personality across the lifespan; lesbian/gay issues; interface of feminist, self, relational, and psychodynamic theory.

-Executive Director, Institute on Disability and Health Psychology
+Distinguished Professor, Executive Director, Institute on Disability and Health Psychology

-PhD, 1981; University of California, Santa Barbara
+PhD, Counseling Psychology, 1981, University of California, Santa Barbara

-Randall Wyatt, PhD, Associate Professor & Director of Professional Training
+Associate Professor & Director of Professional Training